LiteCore/framework/README.md

 Here is what you do:

-1. Connect to your web host via FTP using your favourite FTP software.
+1. Connect to your web host via FTP using your favorite FTP software.

-2. Transfer the contents of the folder public_html/ in this archive (yes the contents inside the folder - not the folder itself).
+2. Transfer the contents of the folder `public_html/` in this archive (yes the contents inside the folder - not the folder itself).
 Transfer it to your website root directory.
 Using subdirectories is supported but not recommended.

 		Example: